jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Shae.md

 RacialMods: +10 Stealth in regions of low light or darkness
 Languages: Aklo, Common, Shae
 SQ:
+SpecialAbilities:
+  Cold (Su): >
-SpecialAbilities: Cold (Su) A shae's touch saps heat from living creatures, leaving patches of colorless flesh rather than physical wounds.
+    A shae's touch saps heat from living creatures, leaving patches of colorless flesh rather than physical wounds.
 A shae can deal 1d6 points of cold damage with a touch.
 It adds +1d6 points of cold damage to any melee weapon damage it deals.
-Lesser Shadow Evocation (Sp) This spell-like ability functions identically to the spell shadow evocation, but it can only create quasi-real versions of sorcerer or wizard evocation spells of 2nd level or lower.
+  Lesser Shadow Evocation (Sp): >
+    This spell-like ability functions identically to the spell shadow evocation, but it can only create quasi-real versions of sorcerer or wizard evocation spells of 2nd level or lower.
 This spell-like ability is the equivalent of a 3rd-level spell.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: